ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 # visualization_conclusion.py

-I want to finish off with some visualizations of this pricing formula to build some intuition for how it behaves, and especially how each parameter influences the option price.
+I want to finish off with a visualization of this pricing formula to build some intuition for how it behaves, and especially how each parameter influences the option price.

 (parameters are shown at top of screen)